 Dr Barrachina has published 14 articles in peer-reviewed journals high-ranked in areas such as Orthopaedics or Veterinary Sciences, and has participated in several international scientific meetings including 7 peer-reviewed conference abstracts and 16 oral and poster presentations.

 She is also part of the Editorial board of Frontiers in Veterinary Medicine (section Veterinary Regenerative Medicine), Guest Editor for the special issue on Orthobiologics for Equine Musculoskeletal Injuries in the journal Animals, and regularly serves as reviewer for over 15 journals.

 Dr Barrachina has recently been awarded a postdoctoral individual fellowship from the prestigious program Marie Skłodowska-Curie Actions within EU H2020.
 She will be moving to the National University of Galway (Ireland) to develop her project on the use of induced pluripotent stem cells to regenerate cartilage using the horse as model under the One Medicine approach.

-Ferran Abat González
+Ferran Abat González, MD